ippontech/blog-usa/posts/how-kubernetes-can-benefit-your-business-needs.md

 your main component into modular pieces.
 These modular pieces, in the form of microservices, are transforming into containers.

-Making monoliths modular into microservices have real cost saving benefits both financially and in developer time:
+Making monoliths modular into microservices are a dual threat of sorts when it comes to savings -- both in terms of financial costs and also in development time.
 - Containers help with keeping deployment times low
 - The main service operates if a component is down or redeploying
 - Adding new features is independent of the entire monolith